 The concessionaire's obligations to the state are to invest additional capital and improve fixed assets, which, upon the expiry of the concession contract, are returned to the state, as well as to pay the concession fee to the state.
-For the duration of the concession, the concessionaire, i.e. a private company, operates and appropriates profits, paying off the made investment.
-Therefore, the main difference from the previous arrangement is the obligation of the concession agreement to be longer than the assignment agreement, so the term on which concessions are granted often goes from 30 years to 50 years.
+For the duration of the concession, the concessionaire, ie. a private company, operates and appropriates profits, paying off the made investment.
+Therefore, the main difference from the previous arrangement is the obligation of the concessionaire to invest in fixed assets (plants).
+In addition, it is common for the duration of the concession agreement to be longer than the assignment agreement, so the term on which concessions are granted often goes from 30 years to 50 years.